Brett-Stacy/baseISS/run/paper_runs/README_scenario_key.txt

 paper_scenario_2.1 - Same as 1.1 except NULL expansion.
 paper_scenario_2.2 - Same as 2.1 except with new version (as at scenario 25.1) and 500 iters
-paper_scenario_3.1 - Same as 1.1 except NULL expand by sampling strata. paper_scenario_4.1 - Same as 1.1 except NULL expansion and NULL expand by sampling strata. paper_scenario_4.2 - Same as 4.1 except with new version (as at scenario 25.1) and 500 iters paper_scenario_5.1 - Same as 1.1 except NULL expansion and NULL expand by sampling strata and NULL boot.trip and NULL boot.haul.
+paper_scenario_3.1 - Same as 1.1 except NULL expand by sampling strata. paper_scenario_3.2 - Same as 1.4 except NULL expand by sampling strata (like 3.1 but with new version)

+paper_scenario_4.1 - Same as 1.1 except NULL expansion and NULL expand by sampling strata. paper_scenario_4.2 - Same as 4.1 except with new version (as at scenario 25.1) and 500 iters paper_scenario_5.1 - Same as 1.1 except NULL expansion and NULL expand by sampling strata and NULL boot.trip and NULL boot.haul.